|Print Page | Close Window|

 As usual, our prepared remarks will be on our website for your reference within a couple of hours this afternoon.
 Also, at 2 p.m.
 Eastern Time today, Dave Dunnewald will host a follow-up conference call, which is an opportunity for you to ask additional questions regarding our quarterly results.
 This call will also be available for you to hear via web cast on our website.

-Additionally, in the next two months, we hope to see many of you at three events:
+Additionally, in the next few months, we hope to see many of you at two events:

-So, at this point Jay, we would like to open it up for questions please….
+So, at this point Chrissy, we would like to open it up for questions please….